Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data

-together with some other conditions, determine the convergence rate of $\hat\btheta_{iid}$.
-A basic but crucial observation that inspires our subsampling method is that, by the property of the kernel function $K(\cdot)$ in $\nabla R^n_{\delta,iid}(\btheta^*)$, the closer $X_i-\btheta^{*T}\bZ_i$ to 0 the higher weight the $i$th data point receives.
-In other words, the data points whose $X_i-\btheta^{*T}\bZ_i$ value is close to 0 are the most informative ones for estimating $\btheta^*$, and therefore they are most beneficial to label in our subsampling algorithm.
+together with some curvature conditions, determine the convergence rate of $\hat\btheta_{iid}$.
+A key observation that inspires our subsampling method is that, by the property of the kernel function $K(\cdot)$, the gradient assigns larger weight to observations whose linearized residual $X_i-\btheta^{*T}\bZ_i$ is closer to zero.
+These ``near-threshold" points are therefore the most informative for estimating $\btheta^*$, and should be prioritized for labeling in our subsampling algorithm.